Electronic-vibrational dynamics and coherence in x-ray transient absorption of N2+ induced by strong-field ionization

-The strong-field ionization (SFI) of molecules creates a transient non-stationary ionic state that evolves coherently under the remaining laser field.
-Such induced electronic, vibrational and rotational excitation as well as the quantum coherence make the ion a unique platform for designing and manipulating novel chemical reactions \cite{worner2023nature,leone2023science,worner2022np,worner2021science,leone2019science,HanM2023L} and extraordinary radiations such as air lasing and supercontinuum generation \cite{Dogariu11,Yao2011,zhao2022nc}.
-However determining the intricate sub-cycle ionic dynamics upon SFI is challenging both theoretically and experimentally \cite{Smirnova09S, Rohringer2009,Pabst2012A2,goulielmakis2010real,wirth2011synthesized, sabbar2017np,zhang2020sub} and some questions remain to be addressed such as the mystery mechanism of lasing from SFI created nitrogen molecular ions since its discovery \cite{Yao2011}.
+Strong-field ionization (SFI) of molecules creates transient non-stationary ionic states that evolve coherently under the remaining laser field.
+The SFI-induced electronic, vibrational and rotational excitation, as well as the quantum coherence make the molecular ions unique platform for investigating and manipulating the chemical reactions \cite{worner2023nature,leone2023science,worner2022np,worner2021science,leone2019science,HanM2023L}, and extraordinary radiations such as air lasing and supercontinuum generation \cite{Dogariu11,Yao2011,zhao2022nc}.
+Determining the intricate multiple-freedom coupled sub-cycle ionic dynamics upon SFI is challenging both theoretically and experimentally \cite{goulielmakis2010real,sabbar2017np,saito2019real,Smirnova09S, Rohringer2009,Pabst2012A2,zhang2020sub,zhao2024nc}, and key questions such as the mechanism of lasing from SFI-created nitrogen molecular ions remain unaddressed since the discovery \cite{Yao2011}.